Management team

 My current role as Chief Executive gives me the ability to work with disabled people to develop and improve services and to create strategies to increase all citizens’ access to choice, control and to live independent lives.

-During my time at Independent Lives I have achieved a Level 5 Diploma in Leadership & Management.
+During my time at Independent Lives I have achieved a Level 5 Diploma in Leadership & Management and an MBA.

 I am a member of South East Network for Disabled People’s Organisations (SENDPO), and Supporting Community-Based Solutions.